Freedom Hill Elementary School Library

 Friday, November 8th: During the PTA’s International Night, everyone is welcome to browse and shop the fair.
 6:00- 8:00 pm.

 Tuesday Evening, November 12th from 5:30-8:00 pm is Family Night.
 Everyone is welcome to browse and purchase books.

-Wednesday November 14th, students and families may make purchases between 9:05 am and 4:15 pm.
+Wednesday November 13th and Friday, November 15th, students and families may make purchases between 9:05 am and 4:15 pm.

 We accept cash, checks, VISA, and MasterCard.
 Checks should be made out to Freedom Hill ES.
 All sales are final.
 We do not charge taxes.

 Library closed?
 Request a book to be delivered!

 Welcome to the Freedom Hill Library!

 - There are over 15,000 books just waiting to be discovered, covering a wide variety of popular fiction and nonfiction authors and age ranges.
 The library is open from 9:05 a.m. to 4:05 p.m. for readers to check out and return books, as well as to work on class projects.

 - Students in preschool, Head Start, ID/IDS, and K-2 visit the library weekly to connect with great books, learn library and research skills, and check out fiction and nonfiction titles related to their interests.

 - Students in grades 3-6 come as a class every week to develop research skills, nurture an excitement for literature, and check out titles of their choice.